wiseman-timelord/ImpExpPsd1/README.md

 ### FEATURES
 - **Standard Features**: The features you find in the built-in import function, including, hashtables, strings, booleans, arrays.
-- **Additional Features**: Features you always wanted, comment adding/handling, automatic true/false to boolean converstion, nested object handling, internal convert to psd1 format, improved string handling.
+- **Additional Features**: The features you always wanted...comment adding/handling, automatic true/false to boolean converstion, nested object handling, internal convert to psd1 format, improved string handling.

 ### Preview
 - Example psd1 file (when using the -Name argument)...